arnaudin/fusion360-airfoil-generator/README.md

 ## Installation and Usage :floppy_disk:

+### Installation

 Two options:

 1. Download files, then see [how to install sample Add-Ins or Scripts](https://rawgit.com/AutodeskFusion360/AutodeskFusion360.github.io/master/Installation.html) within Fusion 360.
 Add-in version is recommended but script is also provided.
 2. Download and install from the Fusion 360 app store [coming soon].

+### Usage

+1. If using the addin, select the *Airfoil* option from the *SKETCH* panel.
+For the script, execute script from *ADD-INS* panel.
+2. Specify the NACA number for a 4 or 5 series airfoil.
+3. Specify the number of points per side.
+Total points will be 2*numPoints+1.
+4. Selecting half cosine spacing will result in finer discretization near the leading edge of the airfoil compared to the default constant spacing.
+5. Selecting finite thickness will apply a finite thickness at the trailing edge compared to the default zero thickness.
+6. Clicking *OK* generates the airfoil profile.
+7. Scale, extrude, etc. in the modeling environment.

 ## Credits :raised_hands: